Fresh coconut, coconut milk & fragrant spices are the stars of this golden coloured spicy Indian chicken curry.

 - 1 Tsp Kashmiri Chili Powder

 - 350 g Skinless Chicken Thighs

 - 75 g Grated Coconut

 - 125 g Coconut Milk

-- Place the roughly chopped onion, ginger and garlic into a blender and blitz to a paste, adding water as necessary
+- Place the roughly chopped onion, ginger and garlic into a blender and blitz to a paste.

-- Add the garam masala, cloves, turmeric, chili powder, salt and fenugreek to the onions and stir for 30 seconds to incorporate
+- Add the garam masala, cloves, turmeric, fenugreek to the onions and stir for 30 seconds.

-- Add the onion, ginger and garlic paste along with a whole dried chili and fry until golden approximately 5 minutes
+- Add the onion, ginger and garlic paste along and fry gently for 5 minutes stirring occasionally.

-- Add the chicken to the mix and cook for 5 minutes
+- Add the chicken to the mix and season with salt, then cook for 5 minutes.

-- Add the grated coconut and coconut milk and cook for a further 15 minutes adding little water if required or until the chicken is cooked
+- Add the grated coconut and coconut milk and cook for a further 15-20 minutes or until the chicken is cooked.

 Serve with boiled rice and a chapati or several.